That’s It, I’m Never Wearing Jeans Again! (Who’s With Me?)

 After months of bike shorts and tracksuits, will we ever go back to denim?

 Buying jeans has always come with a side of heart-racing terror for me, a holdover from when my body didn’t fit into most of them — as a teen, the very act of entering a denim store was an exercise in bravery and, inevitably, humiliation.
-(Forgive me my lack of confidence: I was a plus-size adolescent in the pre–body positive, ultra-low-rise era.)
+(Forgive my lack of confidence: I was a plus-size adolescent in the pre–body-positive, ultra-low-rise era.)

 Advertisement